 Meet the Staff

-Chari Davenport – Executive Director of Equity and Inclusion
+Chari Davenport – Vice President of Equity and Inclusion

 Chari Davenport holds a Master of Science in Journalism and Technical Communication and a Bachelor of Arts in Speech Communication.
 Chari’s background in equity and inclusion began in college, and over the years she has demonstrated her commitment to social justice both personally and professionally.
 "I trace my current commitment to, competence in, and validation of issues of equity to my youth."
 Throughout her journey she worked in Public Information for PBS, served as the Writing Coach for the Ronald McNair Scholars Program, and Public Relations Coordinator for the Jacob Lawrence Exhibit at the Denver Museum of Art before entering academia.